 2. Pick Your 1 Main Focus + 3 Smaller Priorities

-Three years ago, my health coaching colleague challenged me to stop using a to-do list.
+Three years ago, my health coach (Yup, every coach needs a coach!) challenged me to stop using a to-do list.
 Yes, stop!
 She asked me: “If you stop using a to-do list for two weeks, do you think things won’t get done anymore?”

 At first, I thought: I’d have to remember EVERYTHING!